-Kurosawa often turned to foreign literary sources for his films, but in all cases, the result was a transposition of the source rather than anything as straightforward as an “adaptation.”
-His appropriation of Shakespeare (here as well as in Ran), for example, was more an act of historiography than of literary analysis, and descriptions of the film as a literary adaptation minimize the true nature of what Kurosawa accomplished.
-With his keenly developed sense of Japanese history, Kurosawa found a kind of mirror universe in the period of turmoil, treachery, and succession battles that Shakespeare wrote about in Macbeth.
+Kurosawa often turned to foreign literary works for his films, but in all cases, the result was a transposition of the source rather than anything as straightforward as an adaptation.
+His appropriations of Shakespeare (here as well as in 1985’s Ran), for example, were acts more of historiography than of analysis, and descriptions of the films as adaptations minimize the true nature of what Kurosawa accomplished.
+In Throne of Blood, with his keenly developed sense of Japanese history, he found a kind of mirror universe in the period of turmoil, treachery, and succession battles that Shakespeare wrote about in Macbeth.

-But Kurosawa’s chronicle is a highly selective one.
-As with his literary sources, Kurosawa’s treatment of history is faithful to elements of the factual record while transposing it in poetic terms.He made the 16th century his own period by being one of the few Japanese filmmakers of his time to explore it.
-In Throne of Blood, Ran, The Hidden Fortress, and Seven Samurai, Kurosawa concentrates on the period’s military strife, and his presentations of those conflicts are so apocalyptic as to imply that widespread killing was taking place in Japan’s medieval era.
+Kurosawa’s chronicle is a highly selective one, however.
+As with his literary sources, his treatment of history is faithful to elements of the factual record while transposing them into poetic terms.He made the sixteenth century his own period by being one of the few Japanese filmmakers of his time to explore it.
+In Seven Samurai (1954), Throne of Blood, The Hidden Fortress (1958), and Ran, Kurosawa concentrates on the epoch’s military strife, and his presentations of those conflicts are so apocalyptic as to imply that widespread killing was taking place in Japan’s medieval era.
 In fact, the rate of battlefield death in the samurai wars was not so extensive.
-Kurosawa gives us battles filtered through his perceptions as a 20th-century artist well acquainted with the large-scale slaughters of his own time.
-The sense of apocalypse in the films is not of the 16th century but of now.
+Kurosawa gives us battles filtered through his perceptions as a twentieth-century artist well acquainted with the truly large-scale slaughters of his own time.
+The sense of apocalypse in the films is not of the sixteenth century but contemporary.

-The Noh shows up everywhere in Throne of Blood, making the project a real fusion of cinema and theater and showing just how cinematic theater can be in the hands of a great filmmaker.
+Noh shows up everywhere in Throne of Blood, making the project a real fusion of cinema and theater and showing just how cinematic theater can be in the hands of a great filmmaker.
 Noh elements include the music (that assertive flute, for example), the bare sets, and especially the stylized performances by Mifune and Isuzu Yamada (as Asaji).

-Noh performing style, with its blend of dance, song, poetry and mime, is antithetical to the realism and naturalism that invests acting in the West.
+Noh performing style, with its blend of dance, song, poetry, and mime, is antithetical to the realism and naturalism that invests acting in the West.
 It counters the meaning of Shakespeare’s famous lines in act 3, scene 2 of Hamlet about the actor holding the mirror up to nature.

-Performance in the Noh aims for a paradoxical conjunction of elements.
+Performance in Noh aims for a paradoxical conjunction of elements.
 When an actor moves in a powerful way, he must stamp his foot gently.
-Noh performance is a striking blend of stillness and agitation, a blend of different gestures and tones that can be seen in the acting throughout the film, and that Kurosawa even carried over into the cinematic design of entire sequences, as when he cuts from a long, static scene of ritual immobility and austere playing to a scene of furious action choreographed with flamboyant camera moves.
+Noh performance is a striking blend of stillness and agitation, a mixture of different gestures and tones that can be seen in the acting throughout the film, and that Kurosawa even carried over into the cinematic design of entire sequences, as when he cuts from a long, static scene of ritual immobility and austere playing to a scene of furious action choreographed with flamboyant camera moves.

 As a result, the film has a definite coldness; it keeps the viewer outside the world it depicts.
 Kurosawa wants us to grasp the lesson, to see the folly of human behavior, rather than to identify or empathize with the characters.

-As a positive value, this pictorial and spiritual “emptiness” is set against the human world of vanity, ambition, and violence, which Kurosawa suggests is all illusion.
+As a positive value, this pictorial and spiritual emptiness is set against the human world of vanity, ambition, and violence, which Kurosawa suggests is all illusion.
 The Buddhist arts of Noh and sumi-e enabled him to visualize this disjunction between the hell of life as we poor creatures know it, subject to our strivings, our desires, and our will, and the cosmic order that negates them.

 If Kurosawa strips the psychology from Macbeth, he also strips out Shakespeare’s political conservatism, refusing to give us the play’s reassuring conclusion (flattering to James I) in which a just political authority triumphs.
 In Kurosawa’s film and worldview, the cycle of human violence never ends.
 Thus the film’s many circular motifs describe the real tragedy at the heart of the history that Throne of Blood dramatizes.
-Why do people kill each other so often and through so many ages?
+Why do people kill one another so often and through so many ages?
 Kurosawa had no answer to this question.
-But he showed us here, through the film’s chorus, its circularity, and its Buddhist aesthetics, that there may not finally be an answer within this world.
+But he showed us here, through the film’s chorus, its circularity, and its Buddhist aesthetics, that there may not be an answer within this world.